Clement Ogaja: Education and career

 He earned his BSc (First Class) in Surveying (Geomatics) from the University of Nairobi in 1997, before moving to Australia where he studied for a PhD at UNSW Sydney.
-He completed his PhD in 2002, working on structural health monitoring of engineering structures, such as bridges and high-rise buildings, using global positioning system.
+He completed his PhD in 2002, working on structural health monitoring of engineering structures, such as suspension bridges and tall buildings, using global positioning system.

 After his PhD, Ogaja worked at Geoscience Australia before joining California State University, Fresno in 2007 as an assistant professor.
 He also worked for GPS companies and wrote books and articles on GPS and geomatics engineering.